Nerdtrovert/esp32-predictive-maintenance/README.md

 Integration with industrial protocols (Modbus)

-Made with ❤️ using Edge Impulse & ESP32
+Made using Edge Impulse & ESP32